pwagener/node-lambdabox/README.md

 module.exports.handler = function(event, context) {
     attachPromise.then(function() {
         console.log('/tmp/bin/aws-linux/phantomjs should now exist and be executable');
+        context.done();
     }).catch(function(err) {
         context.done(err);
     });
 };

 ```

+The `lambdabox.attach()` method returns a Promise that resolves when the
+Lambdabox has been completely copied to the instance.
+Since the Node
+initialization code only runs once per instance, we're guaranteed to have the
+files we need in `/tmp`.